Grzego/grzego.github.io/_posts/2017-12-08-mnist-to-handwriting.markdown

 ---

 The results are really good.
-But I wanted the drawing to look more human like, so I decided to collect small number of examples with consecutive points for each of digits.
+But I wanted the digits to look more natural, so I decided to collect small number of examples with consecutive points for each of digits.
 Later while training I do interchangeably gradient descent on MNIST data and those collected samples.
 Here are some results:

 ---